 How Stab Magazine Actively Represses Women's Surfing

-The hypocrisy of the mainstream surf industry was exposed when two editors-in-chief sat down to have an uncensored discussion on the Surf Splendor podcast.
-Chas Smith of the satirical surf tabloid BeachGrit faced off with Ashton Goggans of “high performance, men’s interest” magazine Stab.
+The hypocrisy of surf media was exposed when two editors-in-chief sat down to have an uncensored discussion on the Surf Splendor podcast.
+Chas Smith of the surf tabloid BeachGrit faced off with Ashton Goggans of “high performance, men’s interest” magazine Stab.
 The physical altercation notwithstanding, what I found most astonishing about this debate was the insight into Goggans’ notion of what his magazine is about.
 With great fervor, he claimed that Stab makes content that is “beautiful, meaningful, and real;” that they “do real good for the the surfing world;” and that they work to create a “safe space” for their audience so that young people – specifically, young girls – can feel welcome.

 Today I recalled this podcast when I opened up Stab’s website, as I am wont to do on increasingly rare occasions, and discovered the latest installment of their “Girls” section.
 It featured 23-year-old Laura Crane, reality television star and (ostensibly) professional surfer, stripped down and writhing on a bed.
 The all-male team asked her insubstantial questions about Instagram, body image, and the eating disorder she’s (very recently) overcome.
 The upshot is supposed to be that, through her appearance on the show Love Island and her work as a professional model, she’s gained “the confidence to feel radiant and sexy again.”